-Inspections are conducted by an authorised veterinary inspector under the Act.
+Inspections of establishments are conducted by an authorised veterinary inspector under the Act.
 Members of the Panel can also accompany an inspector during inspections, in accordance with section 10 of the Act.

-During inspections, establishments are assessed for compliance with the Code, the Act, the Regulation and any licensing conditions.
+Inspections are prioritised based on risk and are undertaken in order to assess establishments for compliance with the Code, the Act, the Regulation and any licensing conditions.
 The range of items assessed can include the membership, procedures and activities of the AEC; animal care procedures; animal research procedures; physical facilities for housing and using animals; and the wellbeing of the animals held.